nicolas-m-rey/fantum-sound/README.md

 * Set up CarrierWave for Audio File Uploads

-* Database creations/initialization
+* Database creations/initialization (postgres?) -- look into pg gem

-* Connect everything in MVC
+* Connect gems in MVC

 * Test to make sure a user can upload a sound file as well as image and description